What is your placement organisation doing?

-In 2015, it is planned that a bus will travel through Israel, with emphasis on the regions of Galilee, Negev and Muthallath, where Jewish and Arab activists from their respective regions and all over Israel will participate and engage in dialogue with the people of the villages and towns.
-In order to reach a wider audience, the Bus Campaign will also be recorded on video and celebrities will join to initiate a major media campaign with the purpose of stimulating public discussion.
+In 2015, a bus was travelling through Israel, with emphasis on the regions of Galilee, Negev and Muthallath, where Jewish and Arab activists from their respective regions and all over Israel participated and engaged in dialogue with the people of the villages and towns.
+In order to reach a wider audience, the Bus Campaign was also be recorded on video and celebrities have joined to initiate a major media campaign with the purpose of stimulating public discussion.

 - Reading and analysis of texts, reports and statistics on the political situation, as well as about minorities and disadvantaged groups and their position in Israel